psf/black/docs/index.rst

    many projects, small and big. *Black* has a comprehensive test suite, with efficient parallel tests, our own auto  formatting and parallel Continuous Integration runner.
    However, *Black* is still beta.
 Things will probably be wonky for a while.
-This is made explicit by the "Beta" trove classifier, as well as by the "b" in the versio number.
+This is made explicit by the "Beta" trove classifier, as well as by the "b" in the version number.
 What this means for you is that **until the formatter becomes stable, you should expect some formatting to change in the future**.
 That being said, no drastic stylistic changes are planned, mostly responses to bug reports.